Dimers and analytic torsion I: Dimers on isoradial graphs

 Then $d\omega\in C^2(\Xi^\dagger)\sim C^0(\Xi)$ is $1$ on black vertices, $-1$ on white vertices, where $(d\omega)(f)$ is the sum of $\omega$ on the edges bounding the face $f$ of $\Xi^\dagger$, oriented counterclockwise.
 Given the embedding of $\Xi$ in the plane, one can construct a fixed 1-form $\omega_0\in C^1(\Xi^\dagger)$ as follows (here $(bw)$ is an edge of $\Xi$; the black neighbours of $w$ are $x,y,x',y'$ in this order):

 by Theorem \ref{Thm:Kencrit}.
 Then $d\omega_0=d\omega$ for any $\omega$ defined from a perfect matching as above.
 This is clear from the local geometry.

 Since $d(\omega_0-\omega)=0$, we can write

 for some function $h$ on $\Xi^\dg$, which is uniquely defined up to an additive constant.
+(Remark that if $h$ and $h'$ are the height functions corresponding to two matchings $\mfm,\mfm'$, then $h'-h$ takes values in $\Z$ modulo a global additive constant).
 In the case of graphs in multiply connected domains and on a torus, $h$ is additively multivalued (when tracing $h$ along a non-contractible cycle).

-We now seek an interpretation of perturbed operators in terms of height functions.
-Define
+We now seek an interpretation of perturbed operators $K_\alpha,\rK_\alpha$ in terms of height functions.
+From \eqref{eq:ratiopart} we get